Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 8 Common Collections.md

 String Literals == String Slices

-The `String` type, which is provided by Rust's standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.
+The `String` type, which is provided by Rust's standard library rather than coded into the core language, is a grow-able, mutable, owned, UTF-8 encoded string type.
 Both `String` and string slices are UTF-8 encoded.

 ## Creating a New String